osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Installation/install-pi-adapter-for-structured-data-files-using-docker.md

 ### Provide persistent storage for the Docker container

-Complete the following to run the container:
+Suppose you have a file-share directory "/sdf/InputDirectory" and you want to move the files to "/sdf/OutputDirectory" after processing, in order for the Docker container to access these directories as well as the storage on the host machine, you need to complete the following to run the container:

 1. Use the docker container image `sdfadapter` created previously.
 2. Type the following command line (you may need to use the `sudo` command):